Are you a mama or parent who’s a fan of real food?

 Other research has suggested that BLW might not be ideal for families who do not otherwise have well-balanced nutrition.
 This is a no-brainer.

 If the family is eating boxed mac & cheese, then baby will eat boxed mac & cheese, right?
-In this situation, it would probably be nutritionally better for baby to have purees!
+In this situation, it would probably be nutritionally better for baby to have purees (and if there’s no time to make homemade, a store bought puree would make sense for this family).
 Like all things, context matters.
 Table foods are only healthier for baby if the foods served at the table are healthy to begin with.

 Research reiterates this concern: